 There are many clubs and associations here in Hong Kong, run by groups with national identities, charitable endeavours or social activities in common.
 Joining a social club a great way to meet like-minded people, and develop some new hobbies and interests.
+Whether you have just moved, or have been in living in Hong Kong for awhile and would like to expand your interests, you are bound to find something to suit in this guide!

 A number of associations are run by members of the expat community to reflect the culture of their home countries.
 However, they are by no means exclusive and welcome membership from all, regardless of citizenship.
 Some operate in conjunction with the associated Chamber of Commerce, whereas others are established independently of business interests to promote social connections and charity work.
 They can be a good starting point to provide support and information when you first arrive in Hong Kong, and a dose of empathy for the inevitable pangs of homesickness!